 It is the first time, in over thirty years, that the sector has a representative voice.

 The need for CSSC has been made abundantly clear, with 95% of controlled schools opting-in to register with the Council.

 The launch of CSSC was the culmination of almost five years of work by a 10-person working group comprising serving and ex-principals and members of the Transferor Representatives' Council.
 This work is now be taken forward by the first Board of Directors, elected at the inaugural AGM on 8 March 2017.

 Council works on behalf of schools and the wider controlled education sector to enhance the quality of education provision.

 CSSC focuses on:

-- Advocacy - on behalf of individual controlled schools and the sector as a whole
+- Advocacy - on behalf of the individual controlled schools and the sector as a whole

-- Ethos - developing and maintaining the collective ethos of the sector
+- Ethos - developing and maintaining the collective ethos of the sectors

 - Governance - identifying, encouraging and nominating Governors to controlled schools and ensuring ethos is part of employment considerations

-- Raising standards - working with EA to raise educational standards
+- Raising standards - working with Education Authority to raise educational standards

 - Schools’ estate - assessing controlled provision, participating in area planning and engaging in strategic planning processes.